pantho0/avansi-ecommerce/README.md

 Follow Firebase documentation to set up and obtain configuration details.
 Add these details to the appropriate place in your code (for frond end ex: src/utils/firebase.config.js).

+- The Front-end will run on the port Ex: `http://localhost:5173`

 ## Backend:

 - Clone this backend repository and follow the configuration guide.
 - [Backend Here](https://github.com/pantho0/avansi-backend)
+- Run `npm i` in your terminal

 - Create a .env file in the backend directory.
 - Add the following variables (replace with your actual credentials):